-Seth Jaffe is an associate in the Houston office focused on data protection, privacy, and access to information.
-He also counsels clients on matters of intellectual property, emphasizing patent prosecution and patent litigation in the fields of mechanics, electronics, aerospace, and controls.
+Seth Jaffe focuses on intellectual property matters, emphasizing patent prosecution and patent litigation in the fields of mechanics, electronics, aerospace, and controls.
+He also counsels clients on data protection, privacy, and access to information.

 Seth is a Certified Business Continuity Professional ("CBCP").
 Drawing from nearly 14 years of institutional resiliency and continuity management in NASA's Mission Control, Seth advises on matters of incident response, cyber attacks, and data breaches.
 He has experience preparing company-wide incident response plans.
 Seth has assisted clients in responding to data breaches, lost devices, and other types of cyber incidents.
 Seth also has over 15 years of experience with home automation products, and he has authored multiple articles on the legal ramifications of the Internet of Things.